jatin2507/docdelta/docs/PROVIDERS.md

 - **Lightweight options**: Smaller models for resource-constrained environments
 - **Multilingual models**: Support for various languages and use cases

-Use `npm run validate-models ollama` to see currently available models and their requirements.
+Use `scribeverse list --model ollama` to see currently available models and their requirements.

 #### Custom Model Configuration